-To achieve the specified dynamic performance, an external crystal is recommended at the CLKIN, XTALOUT pins.
-The position and velocity accuracy are guaranteed for operation with a range of input frequencies from 6.144MHz to 10.24 MHz., based around a nominal value of 8.192 MHz.
-The velocity outputs are scaled in proportion to the clock frequency so that if the clock is 25% higher than the nominal, the full-scale velocity will be 25% higher than nominal.
-The maximum tracking rate, the tracking loop bandwidth and the excitation output frequencies also vary with the clock frequency.
+To achieve the specified dynamic performance, an external crystal of 8.192 MHz must be used at the CLKIN, XTALOUT pins.
+The position and velocity accuracy are guaranteed for operation with a 8.192 MHz clock.
+However, the position accuracy will still be maintained for clock frequencies $\pm 10\%$ around this value.
+The velocity outputs are scaled in proportion to the clock frequency so that if the clock is 10% higher than the nominal, the full-scale velocity will be 10% higher than nominal.
+The maximum tracking rate and the tracking loop bandwidth also vary with the clock frequency.